Losing excess weight and having a better BMI is one aspect of looking good, getting healthier and feeling better. But, that’s not all to consider…

-So, your body might crave sugary or oily foods to compensate for lack of calorie intake.
-This means your body might be in the ‘starvation mode’ and you may fall to temptation of high calorie (empty calorie) junk and snack foods like chips, cookies and crackers.
+So, your body might crave certain higher calorie foods to compensate for lack of calorie intake.
+This means your body might be in the ‘starvation mode’ and you may fall to temptation of high calorie (empty calorie) refined carb, greasy, salty junk and snack foods like chips, cookies and crackers.

 Therefore, you have to be sure you eat enough bulky starchy foods such as brown or basmati rice, potatoes and fresh fruits for your simple and complex carbohydrates to feel full and satiated.

 Although, fatty food is so-called ‘comfort food’, it is also potential heart attack, stroke, diabetes, cancer and high blood pressure food.

 You might want to go to the USDA my plate site to calculate your BMI, here.
 When I began my weight loss and better health journey not so long ago, I calculated my BMI there.

 I discovered I needed 2000 calories a day and my wife required 1800.
 But, keep in mind that nutritional content of food is essential over calories.

 Nevertheless, it is worthy knowledge to learn how many calories you need during the day as a ‘guideline’ or yardstick to follow.
 Furthermore, when you are calculating your BMI, you will also learn what activity level is adequate.